RateYourGov/RateYourGovApp/README.md

 ### Core Design Principles
 - **User Data Protection is key.**  Collect only the minimum essential personal information required to provide the necessary functionality and go above and beyond to protect personal information.
 - Respect [EU GDPR Guidelines](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) as much as is practically possible.
-- Use an "opt in" approach for all email communications and potential targeted advertising.
+- Use an "double opt in" approach for all email communications and potential targeted advertising.
 - Design the Website Application to allow for disability accessibility by respecting [WAI-ARIA](https://en.wikipedia.org/wiki/WAI-ARIA) [Authoring Practices](https://www.w3.org/TR/wai-aria-practices/).
 - Design for Progressive Enhancement but consider the future path and adopt a balanced approach.
 - Consider affordability of hosting in the fundamental design, including but not limited to consideration of maximum DB size, bandwidth caps, etc.